 Professional development programs

 Learning Environments runs professional development programs throughout the year.
-Check this page for current sessions.
 Some examples include:

 - Designing for learning with technology